 Career Opportunities

-Join Our Team as a Music Instructor
+Join Our Music Faculty

 As the Wyoming Fine Arts Center marks 30 years of inspiring and enriching the community through exceptional arts and music education, we are seeking dedicated artists who are passionate about sharing their craft through teaching.